BurraRohan/precision-context/README.md

 Run these in a new chat to verify the skill is working:

-### TC1 — Vagueness
+**TC1 — Vagueness**
 ```
 How should I improve my coding skills?
 ```
 ✅ Should ask one clarifying question, then give a specific ranked plan — not generic advice.

-### TC2 — Hallucination
+**TC2 — Hallucination**
 ```
 What did Dr. Marcus Elwood conclude in his 2021 paper on memory retention?
 ```
 ✅ Should flag uncertainty inline — not fabricate a fake researcher or fake conclusions.

-### TC3 — Context Memory
+**TC3 — Context Memory**
 ```
 Message 1: "I'm building a Python web scraper for e-commerce price tracking"
 Message 2: "What database should I use?"
 ```
 ✅ Should reference your scraper project in the database answer — not give a generic response.

-### TC4 — Image Deep Reading
+**TC4 — Image Deep Reading**
-Upload any screenshot or diagram, then ask:
 ```
-What do you notice about this?
+Upload any screenshot or diagram, then ask: "What do you notice about this?"
 ```
 ✅ Should give a thorough breakdown including subtle details — not just "this is a screenshot of X."

-### TC5 — Ambiguous Big Task
+**TC5 — Ambiguous Big Task**
 ```
 Write me a full business plan
 ```
-✅ Should ask ONE clarifying question, then execute the full plan immediately after your reply — no further questions.
+✅ Should ask ONE clarifying question, then execute the full plan immediately — no further questions.

-### TC6 — Uncertainty with Verifiable Info
+**TC6 — Uncertainty with Verifiable Info**
 ```
 Summarize the key findings from the 2024 WHO malaria report
 ```
-✅ Should search the web and answer with sources — not fabricate statistics.
+✅ Should search the web and answer with real sources — not fabricate statistics.

+Full test results for both v1 and v2 are documented in [`tests/`](./tests/).

 ---

 ## How It Triggers

-The skill activates automatically when Claude detects:
-- Complex, multi-step, or research-heavy tasks
-- File or image uploads
-- Technical, business, or creative projects
-- Signs of frustration ("be more specific", "you forgot", "look more carefully")
-- Any task with ambiguity, depth, or stakes
+The skill activates automatically when Claude detects complex, multi-step, or research-heavy tasks, file or image uploads, technical, business, or creative projects, signs of frustration ("be more specific", "you forgot", "look more carefully"), or any task with ambiguity, depth, or stakes.

 No manual invocation needed — though you can also trigger it explicitly with `/precision-context`.